opencomputeproject/ocp-diag-core/ocpdiag/g3doc/parameter.md

 in the test as flags for overrides.
 These are called parameter flags.

 A `--help` flag is supported.
-The flag can dump non-parameter flags, parameter flags, Meltan environment variables, and the JSON-formatted default parameter values.
+The flag can dump non-parameter flags, parameter flags, OCPDiag environment variables, and the JSON-formatted default parameter values.

 The following diagram shows how the different components in parameter flags maps